We are an Equal Opportunity/Equal Access Institution

-Northwest Florida State College does not discriminate against any person on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, sexual orientation, marital status, disability, or age in programs or activities.
-Inquiries regarding the Colleges non-discrimination policies may be directed to Roberta Mackey, Equity and Title IX Officer in Human Resources, Administration building, building 320, 100 College Blvd.
-Niceville, Fl 32578, (850) 729-5337, [email protected].
+Northwest Florida State College does not discriminate against any person on the basis of race, color, ethnicity, genetic information, national origin, religion, gender, gender identity, sexual orientation, marital status, disability, or age in programs or activities.
+Inquiries regarding the Colleges non-discrimination policies may be directed to Roberta Mackey, Equity Coordinator in Human Resources, Administration building, Building 310, 100 College Blvd.
+Niceville, FL 32578, (850) 729-5337, [email protected].

 Materiales de la Universidad son disponibles en Española llamando a la Oficina de Admisiones de Northwest Florida State College al (850) 729-5205.

 Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et seq.) and its implementing regulations (34 C.F.R. part 106) prohibit and are designed to eliminate discrimination on the basis of sex in education programs or activities that receive federal financial assistance.
 The requirement not to discriminate in education programs or activities extends to admission and employment Discrimination on the basis of sex includes, but is not limited to, sex-based harassment that is sufficiently serious to deny or limit an individual’s ability to participate in or benefit from the program at issue.
 Examples of sex-based harassment include sexual harassment, sexual violence, and gender-based harassment.
 Northwest Florida State College complies with all aspects of this and other federal and state laws regarding non-discrimination.

 Trainings the Title IX Coordinator has completed:

 “OCR Webinar on Due Process Protections under the New Title IX Regulation.”
 Posted July 21, 2020

 “Conducting and Adjudicating Title IX Hearings: An OCR Training Webinar.”
 Posted July 23, 2020